vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 ___

-We begin by opening Shortcut and Go to File -> New to create a project in Shotcut by giving it a name.
+We begin by opening Shortcut and go to File -> New to create a project in Shotcut by giving it a name.
 Then we drag the images, videos, audio mp3 into to the playlist and time line.
 Notice you can add images to your project.
-If you want the image to be 10 seconds long for example, then just drag the image into the timeline and extend it to 10 seocnds.
+If you want the image slide to last 10 seconds for example, you just drag the image into the timeline and extend it to 10 seocnds.

 1. Drag to import files into Shotcut
 2. Drag and drop files into timeline to edit